f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 rSeries Dashboard
 -----------------

 The rSeries Dashboard will provide a visual system summary of the appliance, including **System Summary**, **Tenant Overview**, **Network**, **CPU**, and **Active Alarms**.
 It will also list the total number of vCPUs available for multitenancy and how many are currently in use.
 There is also a tenant overview showing a quick summary of tenant status and basic parameters.
-New in version F5OS-A 1.8.0 is more granular **Memory Utilization** and **Storage Utilization** Details.
+In version F5OS-A 1.8.0 a new, more granular **Memory Utilization** and **Storage Utilization** detail was added.

 .. image:: images/initial_setup_of_rseries_network_layer/image1.png
   :align: center